aristocrats/sikky/README.md

 [![Build Status](https://travis-ci.org/Kflash/sikky.svg?branch=master)](https://travis-ci.org/Kflash/sikky)

 A very fast, and small sized boilerplate.
 Uses `TypeScript 2.0 Pre` to compile down to `ES2015` by default.
 From there it's up to you if you want to use `Rollup` and `Bublé` to bundle down to a clean `ES2015` bundle. `Bublé` is used for compability with older browsers.
-Easy to get rid off, or swapped with Babel.
+Easy to get rid of or replaced with Babel.

 A complete bundle time is assumed to be around 0.4 ms. Depends on your computer.